-It is anticipated that senior level staff at local governments would primarily be involved in this effort.
-The Local Government Fiscal Note program estimates hourly labor and overhead for senior staff at \$85/hour, but the amount of time and extent of consultation is not known at this time.
+Ten local governments are expected to participate in Ecology's panels on marine safety.
+It is anticipated that senior level staff would be involved in this effort.
+The Local Government Fiscal Note program estimates hourly labor and overhead for senior staff at \$85 /hour.
+Based upon these assumptions, local government labor costs associated with the marine safety panels is estimated at \$20,400 (10 governments x 4 meetings x an average of 6 hours of preparation, travel, participation, and follow-up x \$85 /hour).
 These costs would primarily be incurred by ports.
-The total expenditures incurred by local governments would be higher if other local governments become involved in this effort or organizations have more than one staff member consulted with Ecology.
+It is possible that these costs could be higher if other local governments become involved in this effort or organizations have more than one staff member attend panel meetings.